 Trailhead: Spring Creek Trailhead

 Under normal circumstances, Spring Creek Trail would be just an average hike to explore in the Steamboat Springs area.
 Its popularity mainly comes from its proximity to town and moderate grade making it great for runners and bikers.
-However, during the peak of fall colors, hiking along this multi-use bike/hike trail network can be absolutely beautiful due to the vast aspen forest turning tones of yellow and orange.
+However, during the peak of fall colors, hiking along this multi-use bike/hike trail network can be beautiful due to the vast aspen forest turning tones of yellow and orange.

 Related – Best Fall Hikes Breckenridge